Has the Catholic Church Always Condemned Abortion?

 Misconception 1: The Catholic Church Holds a “Position” on Abortion.

 The Church does not take a “position” on abortion, nor does she have a mere “opinion” on it.
 Positions and opinions are temporary decisions based on a subjective understanding of current circumstance, and therefore are liable to change.
 The Church interprets the natural law, which she cannot change any more than she can repeal the principles of magnetism and gravity.
 This interpretation is by necessity objective and permanent.

 Our understanding of this interpretation of natural law may be refined, but the principle itself is never changed.

 Misconception 2: The Catholic Church Once Permitted Abortion.

-The Religious Coalition for Reproductive Choice (RCRC) summarizes the most important pro-abortion deceptions about the early history of Church teachings regarding abortion.
-RCRC said that
+The Religious Coalition for Reproductive Choice (RCRC) summarizes the most important pro-abortion misconceptions about the early history of Church teachings regarding abortion.
+RCRC said:

 Like other abortionists, illegal practitioner Ruth Barnett knew that she would drum up a lot more business if she could convince Catholic women that the Church was being “inconsistent” on the subject.
-She wrote that
+She wrote:

 The teachings of the Catholic Church have been uniformly against abortion in any form, and have been stated and restated consistently through the centuries.